varunrao/aws-big-data-blog/aws-blog-emr-ranger/README.md

 This subtree contains the following code samples:

-- **cloudformation:** Clodformation scripts to setup the stack
+- **cloudformation:** Cloudformation scripts to setup the stack
-- **scripts:** Scripts used for Installing Ranger and other EMR bootstrap and step actions
+- **scripts:** Scripts used for Installing Ranger and other EMR step actions